jc-juarez/dynamocharlotte/README.md

 ''')
 ```

 Now you are ready to go.
 Here's a 'Hello World!'
-Program Example:
+Program Example.
+Just run it in your favorite IDE:

 ```python
 import dynamocharlotte as dc